phanan/factoria/readme.md

 Then in `tests/setup.js` you can `require('factoria')` and add the model definitions there.

 Another approach is to have a wrapper module around factoria, have all models defined inside the module, and finally `export` factoria itself.
-You can then `import` the wrapper and use the imported object as a factoria instance (because it _is_ a factoria instace), with all model definitions registered:
+You can then `import` the wrapper and use the imported object as a factoria instance (because it _is_ a factoria instance), with all model definitions registered:

 ```js
 // tests/factory.js